Cacti/documentation/Principles-of-Operation.md

 they will cache data and wait for it to become available again.

 Cacti supports upto dozens of Data Collectors today.
-Some customers use somethings as simple as a Rasberry Pi or Nuk for Data Collectors.
+Some customers use somethings as simple as a Raspberry Pi or Nuk for Data Collectors.
 However, Virtual Machines are preferred as they can be migrated live which does not interrupt data collection.